 What about tailgating?

-Did workers badge-out when leaving?
+Did workers badge out when leaving?

 This is a crucial aspect for maintaining up-to-date occupancy information.
-If readers are installed at all exits and security professionals enforce the practice of badging-out, it becomes a very valuable data point.
+If readers are installed at all exits and security professionals enforce the practice of badging out, it becomes a very valuable data point.
 It allows security professionals to have an accurate count of who is currently onsite and who has left (facility occupancy).

-How to Have Better Control Over Your Access Control
+Gain Better Control Over Your Access Control

 The situation escalates when someone intends to steal equipment, intellectual property, or trade secrets.
 Once an unauthorized entry breaches the perimeter, the potential damage is considerable.
 The intruder gains unrestricted access to secured workspaces, and guards face challenges in swiftly verifying permissions, exacerbating the security risks.

-Don’t have a physical access control system (PACS) system onsite?
+Don’t have a physical access control system (PACS) onsite?
 No problem.
 XPressEntry also works as a stand-alone solution, fully managed by the XPressEntry Server.

 CONTACT US for more information and a demo.